zachwood0s/blog/_posts/2019-11-16-higher-order-functions.md

 ### filter

-Filter takes in a predicate and a list and returns a new list consisting of elements that matched the predicate.
+`filter` takes in a predicate and a list and returns a new list consisting of elements that matched the predicate.

 ```haskell
 filter (>10) [1, 10, 20, 6, 30]